Student Enrichment and Support

 How do I become a Mentee?

-Mentee applications are open now until 4pm 17th February.
-If you're an eligible Honours student, you would have received an invitation to submit an application via your student inbox.
+Mentee applications are open until 4pm 16th February.
+If you're an eligible Honours student, you will receive an invitation to submit an application via your student inbox before the 9th of February.

 -